Virtual Cockpit

 GPS Status Indicator

-- GPS ✗ (gray): GPS not available
+- GPS ✗ (gray): GPS enabled but no fix yet (searching)

 Comparing GPS vs Sensor Readings

-Version 1.12.16 lets you independently toggle GPS for two instrument groups:
+You can independently toggle GPS for two instrument groups:

 - Airspeed Indicator — GPS speed vs zero

-- Attitude Indicator - GPS-derived bank/pitch vs accelerometer
+- Attitude Indicator — GPS-derived bank/pitch vs accelerometer tilt

 - Heading Indicator — GPS track vs magnetic compass

-- Altimeter - GPS altitude vs barometric altitude
+- Altimeter — GPS altitude vs barometric altitude (QNH or QFE)

 - VSI — GPS altitude rate vs barometric rate